gamersagainstweed/ihnm/README.md

 /playmusicsync (music name) [ping]

 Ping argument is for your current ping in the game you're playing.
 You can omit the ping argument and use /ping (ping) command instead before using /playmusicsync to specify your current ping.

+It'll connect to pool.ntp.org and then to the closest NTP server, be aware of that.

 ## Songs
 If you want to play custom songs you can just drop these into /sounds/music/ as well but if you want multiple voicetracks or lipsync in SCP:SL you should instead drop these